thezerobit/md_docs/db/files/08_auth.md

 You should restart your server if it is running in a different terminal.

 Keeping the Admin Authentication in the Session
 -----------------------------------------------

-To handle logging and out of the session, let's create an AdminAuth controller with *login* and *logout* actions:
+To handle logging in and out of the session, let's create an AdminAuth controller with *login* and *logout* actions:

     $ rails generate controller AdminAuth login logout